StarlingXWeb/starlingx-website/src/pages/blog/starlingx-apparmor.md

 }
 ```

-2. apply the profile on the host using apparmor_parser
+2. Apply the profile on the host using apparmor_parser

 ```
 sudo apparmor_parser -q /etc/apparmor.d/nginx-profile